tanujbhakre/api-gateway/README.md

 This application implements API Gateway pattern.

-Security in implemented with the help spring security.
+Security is implemented with the help spring security.

 Applications uses JWT to create token for authenticating and authorizing.